m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 Extension methods are not really members of the class for which they are defined.
 It's just an illusion maintained by the C# compiler, one that it keeps up even in situations where method invocation happens implicitly.

-**NOTE**: Extension Method can be declared only inside static classes.
+> **Note**: Extension Method can be declared only inside static classes.
 Extension methods are available only if their namespace is imported with the `using` keyword.

 ```cs
 public static class ExtensionMethods